RafaGago/mini-async-log-c/readme.md

 Based on the lessons learned on its older C++-only counterpart "mini-async-log".

+AFAIK, this may be the fastest generic data logger for C or C++.

 Features
 ========

 Common:

 - Dual C/C++ library.
 The main implementation is C11.

+- wait-free fast-path (when using thread-local storage).

 - Very high performance.
 I have not found yet a faster data logger from the consumer side.
 Even when comparing against non-textual ones.
 The benchmarks